Covisint/api-raml/docker/README.md

     $ cd ../api-doc/raml
     $ docker run -it -v "$PWD":/raml -p 9000:9000 venkytv/covisint-api-console

+_The first time you run the `docker run` command, it will download a bunch of container layers.
+This might take some time.
+These layers get cached locally, so subsequent runs should be much faster._

 Now, browse the generated documentation on your local machine.

-* On Linux, browse to http://localhost:9000/raml
+* On Linux, browse to [http://localhost:9000/raml](http://localhost:9000/raml)
 * On Mac and Windows, use http://192.168.59.103:9000/raml

 _In case you are are unable to access the api-console on Mac or Windows, make